Reactions may either have partial kinetic information given by

 angle CDATA #IMPLIED >

-The kinetics is described either by the identifier @id
+The kinetics is described either by the identifier @id or

-informally by the latex expression @expr
+informally by the latex expression @expr.
+Whether the

-descriptor is exact or up to similarity is specifie by @mode
+descriptor is exact or up to similarity is specifie by @mode.

 An identfier of a kinetics, which must have either of the following three values